Matt Bettinelli-Olpin: Film

-In 1999, Bettinelli-Olpin directed Alkaline Trio's first music video (Goodbye Forever) while attending the University of California, Santa Cruz and, in the early 2000s, was roommates with The Lonely Island and appeared in many of their early shorts.
+In 1999, Bettinelli-Olpin directed Alkaline Trio's first music video ("Goodbye Forever") while attending the University of California, Santa Cruz.
+In the early 2000s, he was roommates with The Lonely Island and in addition to appearing in many of their early shorts, Jorma Taccone said it was Bettinelli-Olpin's Roland BR-8 that the group used to record their first songs, saying "I made a bunch of beats on our roommate Matt’s BR-8 digital eight track and we would sample songs from records and loop stuff and then we would make four track beats and we’d stay up till 6:00 in the morning drinking and making songs".
 While working in the mailroom at New Line Cinema, he formed the filmmaking collective Chad, Matt & Rob in 2007 and Radio Silence in 2011.

 Chad, Matt & Rob

 Bettinelli-Olpin co-founded Chad, Matt & Rob with Chad Villella and Rob Polonsky in 2007.
 The group is known for their unique blend of comedy, adventure, sci-fi and horror.
 According to an interview in IndieWire, Bettinelli-Olpin worked in the mailroom and later as the office manager at New Line Cinema, where the group would sneak in after hours to use the offices as their sets.
 Among their numerous short films is the viral found footage style video Roommate Alien Prank Gone Bad and five installments of their first-of-its-kind series of Interactive Adventures.
 Their work online has over 100,000,000 views.